 Here is a checklist for your Taipei trip:

 Taipei has a range of hotels, hostels and Airbnb hosts to choose from.
-Ideally, you would want a hotel that can easily access the Taipei Metro (see the Taipei Metro route map here), which then allows you a wider range of accommodations in Taipei and New Taipei City.
+Ideally, you want a hotel that can easily access the Taipei Metro (see the Taipei Metro route map here) so you can get around easily.
 If you want to book within the city center, popular districts are Ximending, Wanhua, Zhongzheng, Da’n and Banqiao (in New Taipei City).

 3. Airport transfer

-Low cost carriers offer tempting fares to Taipei.
-Try to avoid arriving late in the evening as you’ll potentially miss the last trips of the Taipei Metro, with no other choice but to resort to the more expensive taxi and private car rental.
+Try avoid arriving in Taiwan late in the evening as you’ll likely miss the last trips of the Taipei Metro and airport buses, with no other choice but to resort to the more expensive taxi and private car rental.
 In our latest AirAsia trip, we arrived in Taipei nearly 2 a.m. and used Klook’s private car service to go to the hotel.

 4. WiFi device